Bite Guards Durham, NC

 Restorative Care for Teeth Grinding

 These can include dental crowns, tooth bonding, or porcelain veneers.
-If pieces of your teeth are broken off, these methods can help to make your teeth whole again.
-Pain can come from exposed tooth roots and nerves, causing sensitivity when they’re touched.
-Restorative efforts can protect these nerves and help to eliminate the pain.
-We also want you to have a smile you want to show off, which may not be the case if you have broken or damaged teeth.
+If pieces of your teeth break off, these methods can help to make your teeth whole again.
+Pain can come from exposed tooth roots and nerves, causing sensitivity when touched.

 FAQs